porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/workflow.md

     <p-headline variant="headline-4">Develop</p-headline>
     <p-text-list>
       <p-text-list-item>
+        <strong>"If it looks like a button and acts like a button, make it a button."</strong><br>
-        <strong>Start with valid HTML semantic</strong> and use the right HTML tags for the right purpose: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element">HTML Element Reference Overview</a>
+        Start with <strong>valid HTML semantic</strong> and use the right HTML tags for the right purpose: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element">HTML Element Reference Overview</a>.
       </p-text-list-item>
       <p-text-list-item>
         Always take care of your <strong>document structure</strong> from top to bottom.
 Use the right headline tags without any logical breaks and add logical HTML region tags like header, main, footer.